 Sensors are a big factor in irrigation controllers.
 Each brand will have its own variety of sensors, and they can range from rain, wind, solar, soil, freeze etc.

 Each controller should state the number of sensor ports available and can range typically from 0 - 4.
-The more advanced the controller the more sensor ports available.
-AC Controllers have at least a minimum of 1 sensor port and DC controller range from 0 to 2. tap Timers do not commonly have sensor ports.
+The more advanced the controller, the more sensor ports available.
+AC Controllers have at least a minimum of 1 sensor port, and the DC controller ranges from 0 to 2.
+Taps Timers do not commonly have sensor ports.

-Some sensors are only available for certain controllers, for example, flow meter sensor is a separate port and requires advanced controller features.
+Some sensors are only available for certain controllers.
+For example, the flow meter sensor is a separate port and requires advanced controller features.

 Reporting is an important part of irrigation controllers, especially for commercial, horticulture and agriculture systems.
 Reporting and Alerts are commonly found in AC controllers only and require access to the internet.

 The other benefit is the alerts that can be set up on certain reports and send an SMS or Email to the owner.

 WiFi controllers offer many features, such as the reporting and alerts mentioned above and weather prediction.
 The big benefit is being able to access and control your irrigation from anywhere in the world.
 WiFi controllers require access to the Internet, but there is a way to get around the problem for rural or remote areas.
 Using a burner mobile phone and hot-spotting to the controller, you can access all the WiFi controllers' features without having to set up an internet modem.

 Weather prediction is a great tool to help prevent over or under watering during the varying weather elements.
 The weather prediction can adjust your system to water more when it expects dry and hot periods and cut the irrigation watering when rain or high winds are expected.
 This feature can really save your crops, money and time.
 Most controllers connect to the nearest weather station in your area.
 Still, a few offer the option to have a dedicated weather station on your GPS location for an additional fee.